bmlam/EasyGrantsAdmin/demo_workflow/demo_workflow.md

 COMMIT;
 ```

-Note that with EasyGrantAdmin Louis does _not_ need to touch neither the grant
-script from preject X nor any central script which might exist!
-Since the central
+Note that with EasyGrantAdmin Louis does **not** need to touch neither the grant script from preject X nor any central script which might exist!
+If the site has a policy to maintain a central script, the task can be automated, saving programmer effort for other more valuable duties.
-script would be updated automatically.